Skip to main content

 • 4.2.12.
 Requirement for Reporting [28 CFR 512.19]: For research studies involving human subjects conducted within the BoP, the PI is responsible for the submission of the following:

 • 4.2.12.1.
-A progress report of the research at least once a year to the Chief and ORE.
+A progress report of the research at least once a year to the Chief of the Office of Research and Evaluation of the BoP.

 • 4.2.12.2.
-A copy of any report of findings, including an abstract, must be provided at least 12 days working days before it is to be released to the chairperson of the BRRB, the regional director and the warden of each institution which provided data or assistance.
+A copy of any report of findings, including an abstract, must be provided at least 12 days working days before it is to be released to the chairperson of the BoP's Bureau Research Review Board, the regional director and the warden of each institution which provided data or assistance.

 • 4.2.13.
 Requirement for Publication of Results [28 CFR 512.20]